 Projects that require a high degree of mobility are more approachable with cordless tools.
 On the other hand, projects that require a lot of torque should be approached with corded tools.

 Someone will say that cordless tools are way more expensive but if you take a little research you will see that there is no big difference in price.

-I have to mention advantage of cordless tools and that is the ability to purchase several tools at once for reasonable price.
+I have to mention the advantage of cordless tools and that is the ability to purchase several tools at once for a reasonable price.
 Some cordless tools come in kits that provide several tools with one or two batteries at a relatively low price.

 Size, weight, and handling

 When you are choosing a best friend for your workshop to take care of the size and weight because you don’t want to carry the heavy and big tool in your hands all day long.